 A changing array of courses focusing on special topics in journalism.
 Approved for Letter and S/U grading.
 May be repeated to a maximum of 12 hours, if topics vary.

 Discussion of the history, freedom, technologies, ethics, and functions of the news media.
 Training in clear, descriptive writing techniques, using journalistic models.
-Prerequisite: Completion of Composition I general education requirement.

 This course satisfies the General Education Criteria for:

 Surveys the history of the field of journalism since pre-colonial times.
 Includes the evolution of the media in the United States and the evolution of cultural concepts concerning the media, including rights granted under the First Amendment.
-Credit is not given for JOUR 205 if credit for JOUR 405 has been earned.

 Designed to acquaint students with the fundamentals of digital photography, video, audio and multimedia as it applies to journalism.
 Instruction will include conceptual frameworks and techniques to create multimedia journalism content; the conception, planning and creation of multimedia projects; coverage of events with audio, video and photographs; the technical and creative aspects of digital photography, video, and multimedia; delivery platforms for multimedia content including the Web and evolving communication technologies.
 Credit is not given for JOUR 215 if credit for JOUR 410 has been earned.
 Prerequisite: JOUR 210 or consent of Journalism Department.